-Without a decarbonized power sector, it’s virtually impossible for other industries to hit their Paris Climate Agreement targets.
-At the same time, such a transition must take place while preserving system resiliency and sustainability.
+Without a decarbonized power sector, it’s very unlikely other industries will hit their emission targets.
+At the same time, such a transition should take place while preserving system resiliency and sustainability.
 In this installment of our Pathways to decarbonization series, we explore how the hard-to-abate power sector can tackle these challenges while simultaneously accelerating its path to net-zero.

 The state of play

-Additionally, the sector must find ways to transform entire supply chains and workforces; ease overloaded administrative and regulatory bodies; preserve system stability as more renewable energy sources come onstream; engage customers to play a more active role; address social inequality issues; and expand in-sector financing capacity.
+Additionally, the sector should find ways to transform supply chains and workforces; ease overloaded administrative and regulatory bodies; preserve system stability as more renewable energy sources come onstream; engage customers to play a more active role; address social inequality issues; and expand in-sector financing capacity.

 The way forward